mpusz/wg21-papers/src/2008R0_enable_variable_template_template_parameters.md

 author:
   - name: Mateusz Pusz ([Epam Systems](http://www.epam.com))
     email: <mateusz.pusz@gmail.com>
+  - name: Colin MacLean
+    email: <ColinMacLean@lbl.gov>
 ---

 # Introduction

-In C++ we can easily form a template that will take a class template as its parameter.
-With C++14 we got variable templates.
-They proved to be useful in many domains but still are not first-class citizens in C++.
-For example, they cannot be passed as a template parameter to a template.
-This document proposes adding such a feature.
+C++14 introduced the concept of variable templates, which have proved useful in many domains.
+However, such templates are not first-class citizens, lacking the ability to be used as a template parameter to a template.
+This document proposes adding this feature.

 # Motivation and Scope

-To check if the current type is an instantiation of a class template we can write the following type trait:
+Variable templates are most commonly employed to create terse shortcuts to utility structs:

 ```cpp
 template<typename T>